Get an annual AARP membership for only $9. Offer ends 12/11.

 • ConnectClip: Hands-free phone calls are easy with the ConnectClip.
 It turns your hearing aids into a wireless headset, providing a seamless sound connection to your favorite technology.
 The ConnectClip also functions as a very directional remote microphone and basic remote control.

-• Oticon ON App: The ON App perfectly pairs your smartphone with your hearing aids to provide discreet and convenient control.
-With the app, can adjust the volume, listen to your television or other smart devices, and find your hearing aids if you ever lose track of them.
+• Oticon Companion App: Oticon’s newest app is an all-in-one solution for iOS and Android device users.
+It replaced the ON App for iOS devices.
+This app perfectly pairs your smartphone with your hearing aids, providing discreet and convenient control.
+You can use it to adjust volume, listen to your television or other smart devices, and find your hearing aids if you ever lose track of them.

 • Tinnitus SoundSupport: Ten percent of U.S. adults experience tinnitus each year.4 Oticon’s Tinnitus SoundSupport provides relief through soothing sounds and music.